 iGPUs are NOT a Substitute for Dedicated Graphics Cards

-It goes without saying that iGPUs are certainly not a substitute for dedicated graphics cards that cost multiple grands.
+iGPUs are not a substitute for dedicated graphics cards that are costly.

-The RTX 3080Ti can support almost all of the AAA titles at ultra graphics and 4k resolution while maintaining 60 FPS.
+The RTX 3080Ti can support almost all AAA titles at ultra graphics and 4k resolution while maintaining 60 FPS.

-So while an iGPU is GOOD ENOUGH for light and casual gaming, it is no way near the power of a good mid-high end dedicated graphics card.
+So while an iGPU is GOOD ENOUGH for light and casual gaming, it is nowhere near the power of an excellent mid-high-end dedicated graphics card.

 Is iGPU Good for Photo Editing and Video Editing?

-As mentioned earlier, a graphics is not just needed for gaming, but also for using professional photo and video editing software like Adobe Photoshop and Adobe Premiere Pro.
+As mentioned, graphics are needed for gaming and professional photo and video editing software like Adobe Photoshop and Adobe Premiere Pro.

 However, a few 3D features can get disabled if you lack a dedicated graphics card.
-For instance, on Adobe Photoshop you may notice the entire 3D menu get disabled along with a few filters that use 3D rendering.
+For instance, on Adobe Photoshop, you may notice the entire 3D menu gets disabled, along with a few filters that use 3D rendering.

-As for video editing, most software like Adobe Premiere Pro, are increasingly making use of the GPU for playback as well as for encoding.
+As for video editing, most software, like Adobe Premiere Pro, increasingly uses the GPU for playback and encoding.

-Again for casual video editing an iGPU should suffice.
+Again for simple video editing, an iGPU should suffice.

 I have made a dedicated guide on how to build a budget PC for video editing:

-Multiple Monitors and 4K Resolution Almost Certainly Demands a Powerful Graphics Card
+Multiple Monitors and 4K Resolution Almost Certainly Demand a Powerful Graphics Card

-An iGPU simply does not have sufficient VRAM to comfortably perform editing on a single 4K monitor let alone multiple of them.
+An iGPU does not have sufficient VRAM to perform editing on a single 4K monitor comfortably, let alone multiple them.

 Hence, if you are working on large images and videos on a 4K monitor, I would again recommend having a dedicated graphics card.